Finite dimensional quantum pure states, bra and kets. Mixed states are MState in that file.

 (H : Type*) [NormedAddCommGroup H] [InnerProductSpace ℂ H] [CompleteSpace H] [FiniteDimensional ℂ H]

-or by choosing a particular Basis
+or by choosing a particular Basis and asserting it is Fintype.
+But frankly it seems easier to

-, which has the added benefit of an obvious
+mostly focus on the basis-dependent notion of Matrix, which has the added benefit of an obvious

 "classical" interpretation (as the basis elements, or diagonal elements of a mixed state).
 In that